pagekeysolutions/pkos/docs/blog/22-vga-regs/index.md

 #### I/O Select Bit (Mono/Color)

-(TODO - diagram)

 A fun little detail of some of the registers was that the I/O address changed based on whether the system was in monochrome or color mode.
 You can detect which mode the system is in using a bit in the External/General registers.

 My solution to this was to check this bit and conditionally use either the MONO or COLOR address constant based on whether the bit was `0` or `1`.

 #### AC Register

-TODO - add to table of contents

 Another strange idiosyncracy noted in the OSDev Wiki was that the Attribute Controller's Attribute Address Register [^2], located at `0x3C0`, can be used for both input and output.
 To get around this, you must first *read* port `0x3DA` to ensure that `0x3C0` is in the *read* state, then you can use it as a normal address register. [^3]